KristijanLaskovski/FINAL_PET_CARE/README.md

 <div class="row">
-For navigating through the app we used the Android navigation drawer, wher tha main menu contained Home page, Profile,Tips for Pet care, Nearest pet stores and 3 submenu depending of the type of the post (posts for lost,Found, injured pets). <br/>
+For navigating through the app we used the Android navigation drawer, where the main menu contained Home page, Profile, Tips for Pet care, Nearest pet stores and 3 submenu depending of the type of the post (posts for lost, found or injured pets). <br/>
 <img alt="Logo"  heignt="600" width="300" src="https://raw.githubusercontent.com/KristijanLaskovski/FINAL_PET_CARE/master/App%20images/homeposts.jpg">
 <br/>
   Home screen
   <hr>
  </div>
 <div class="row">
-When an user founs a lost pet on the street, or his pet is injuered and needs help, or he wants to adopt a new pet hen he can make a comment by pressing the comment button in the botton-left corner.Then a new activity opens where he can enter informations about the location, type of the post, add a phone number so every one can contact him, add a photo and some text.
+When an user finds a lost pet on the street, or his pet is injuered and needs help, or he wants to adopt a new pet then he can make a comment by pressing the comment button in the botton-left corner.
+Then a new activity opens where he can enter informations about the location, type of the post, add a phone number so every one can contact him, add a photo and some text.
 When he finishes with adding the inforamtion he has to press on the post button.
 <br/>
 <img alt="Logo"  heignt="600" width="300" src="https://github.com/KristijanLaskovski/FINAL_PET_CARE/blob/master/App%20images/newcomment.jpg"><br/>
   Post screen<br/>